 Q: If a project is selected for a grant award, at what point does the grantee receive grant funds?

 A: Grant funds are dispersed on a reimbursement basis (i.e., there are no cash advances).
 All requests for reimbursement must correspond to the approved grant budget.
-Grantees must show proof that grant project work has been done by submitting details of each purchase on receipts or invoices, and proof that the vendors have been paid.
-Grantees may make multiple requests for reimbursement (within reason) during the project.
+You must show proof that grant project work has been done by submitting details of each purchase on receipts or invoices, along with proof that the vendors have been paid.
+You may request reimbursements quarterly during the project.
 We will hold back the final 10% of each grant award until the upgraded equipment is in operation and other requirements in the RFP and grant contract agreement are fulfilled.

 Q: If my grant proposal is approved and later I determine that I cannot complete the project, can I turn down the funds?